-"Now, Miss Bessie, dear, you mustn't cry that way; you really mustn't.
-I loved your mother before you, and I love upstairs and into her own little bare room.
-There was no fire in the grate, though the day was cold with the penetrating damp of a wind from off the She went to the window and stood there looking out across the flat brown marshes, to where the waters tossed, greenish and turbulent.
-"A horrid day," she said, with a shiver, "but it can't be worse out than
+Bessie broke from her friend and ran Besse broke from her friend and ran upstairs and into her own little bare room.
+There was no fire in the grate, though the day was cold with the penetrating damp of a wind from off the ocean.
+She went to the window and ocean.
+She went to the window and stood there looking out across the flat brown marshes, to where the waters tossed, greenish and turbulent.

+"A horrid day," she said, with a shiver, "but it can't be worse out than in."